top of page

 About me

 I grew up in Sutherland and Fife, Scotland.
+My debut novel, Pine, won the 2020 McIlvanney Prize, was shortlisted for the Bloody Scotland Scottish Crime Debut of the Year and was longlisted for the Highland Book Prize and the Deborah Rogers Foundation Writers Award.
 My poetry, written as Francine Elena, has appeared in The Sunday Times, The Best British Poetry 2013 and 2015 anthologies (Salt) and Poetry London, among other places.
-Pine was longlisted for the Deborah Rogers Foundation Writers Award.
-I live in London and work in publishing.
+I live in London and work at The Novelry.

 About Pine